 The training offered by the École d’avionnerie de Cartierville ended around 1945-46.
 About 6 000 students passed through the doors of this pioneering institution during its too short history.

-Yours truly must admit that I did not find much about Lavoisier’s life and career after the Second World War.
-This being said (typed?), he did come back to Montreal, but probably not in a large sea-blue Boeing - if I may paraphrase, out of context and in translation, some lyrics of the 1976 song Je reviendrai à Montréal by the great Québec author / singer / songwriter Robert Charlebois.
+Lavoisier briefly came back to Montréal after the Second World War, but probably not in a large sea-blue Boeing - if I may paraphrase, out of context and in translation, some lyrics of the 1976 song Je reviendrai à Montréal by the great Québec author / singer / songwriter Robert Charlebois.

 Between January and March 1946, Lavoisier gave a series of 10 conferences on industrial organization, and not necessarily about aeronautics, at the Institut scientifique franco-canadien, the first scientific cooperation body between Canada and France and a body mentioned in an April 2019 issue of our blog / bulletin / thingee.

 From 1950 onward, Lavoisier joined the staff of various important French military institutions: the École militaire, the École supérieure de guerre aérienne and the Centre d’enseignement supérieur aérien.
 He retired in 1960 but remained very active.
 Indeed, Lavoisier reinvented himself as a consulting engineer and firm director.
 One of the firms he headed was responsible for the electrical installations at the Aéroport d’Orly, Paris’ major airport.
 Lavoisier left this world in 1997, at the age of 88.